owntracks/booklet/docs/guide/quicksetup.md

 You are logged into your VPS either as `root` or as an unprivileged user.
 Three steps will get the installer going:

+0. ensure you are running a supported operating system (e.g. `bookworm`) by running

+        $ hostnamectl
+        ...
+        Operating System: Debian GNU/Linux 12 (bookworm)
+        ...

 1. obtain our _quicksetup_ installer; we can't do this for you, but it's easy: you clone our repository.

         $ sudo apt install -y git    # not required on Ubuntu